ChristianF88/CD3Waterbalance/doc/Model Set Up/XML - Creator.md

 #

 This level represents the smallest scale of implementation.
-It consist out of 4 to 5 blocks, a Demandmodel, a Building, a Catchment, a Raintank and optional a Greywatertank, as illustrated in the shematic below (Figure 1).
+It consist out of 5 to 6 blocks, a Demandmodel, a Garden Watering model, a Building, a Catchment, a Raintank and optional a Greywatertank, as illustrated in the shematic below (Figure 1).
 The Demandmodel creates the indoor demand of the Building block its connected to.
 The Catchment produces the Buildings outdoor demand, which is proportional to the water loss of the pervious area due to evapotranspiration.
 Depending on the water stream potable or nonpotable water will be used to meet the demand.
 Similarly the produced wastewater is differenciated between blackwater and greywater.
 The Raintanks inflowing water is being produced by the Catchment and the outflowing water equals the Buildings demand of nonpotable water.
 If there's not enough water in the Raintank to meet the Buildings demand the signal is passed on to the Greywatertank if present, alternativly it's passed on to a higher scale.

 If a Building without Raintank is supposed to simulated simply set the tanks volume to zero.